GaiaNet-AI/docs/docs/user-guide/apps/flowiseai.md

 ![](flowise-04.png)

-And you will get the answer based on the GaiaNet docs, which is more accurate.
+You will get the answer based on the GaiaNet docs, which are more accurate.

 ## More examples